DataDog/integrations-extras/redpanda/README.md

 RUN agent integration install -r -t datadog-redpanda==${INTEGRATION_VERSION}
 ```

-Build the image and push it to your private Docker registry.
+2. Build the image and push it to your private Docker registry.

-Then, upgrade the Datadog Agent container image.
-If the Helm chart is used, modify the `agents.image` section in the `values.yaml` to replace the default agent image:
+3. Upgrade the Datadog Agent container image.
+If you are using a Helm chart, modify the `agents.image` section in the `values.yaml` file to replace the default agent image:

 ```yaml
 agents: